Home > Travel information > Inflight services > Inflight power > Inflight Wi-Fi > Wi-Fi frequently asked questions

 The basic steps below apply to most wireless devices.
 Please follow these steps, also making sure to follow flight crew instructions for usage and stowing of portable electronic devices.

-- Before the flight leaves the gate, make sure that your wireless device is in airplane mode.
+- Make sure that your wireless device is in airplane mode.

-- To connect to United Wi-Fi on your device, view available wireless networks and select "United_Wi-Fi.”
+- View available wireless networks and select "United_Wi-Fi.”

 - Launch your Internet browser.
-If you are not automatically redirected to the United Wi-Fi Portal, type “www.unitedwifi.com” in the browser’s address bar.
+If you are not automatically redirected to the United Wi-Fi Portal, type "unitedwifi.com" in the browser's address bar.

 - Purchase an Internet access plan, and enjoy.